 A significant amount of the Code is part of the council's current and ongoing activity.
-To provide the required evidence of compliance the Section 151 Officer requested a full review to assess the level of compliance of the council's current policies, systems, and processes against the new Financial Management Code.
-The review evidenced that the council's financial regulations policies and procedures continue to meet the code requirements.
+The assessment of the council's financial regulations policies and procedures was undertaken to evidence that they continue to meet the CIPFA Code requirements.